“Goobble gobble! We accept you — one of us! ”

 If you give it a shot, I’m pretty confident you’ll find a movie you won’t soon forget.
 It’s definitely worth the price of admission.

-*Using MicroSoft Movie Rating System*
+*Welcome to Microsoft Movie Rating System*

-Justin’s Review: Now, who says that there aren’t any good horror flicks earlier than 1973?
+Justin’s review: Now, who says that there aren’t any good horror flicks earlier than 1973?
 Me, actually.
 And for the most part, those horror films since ’73 have stunk as well.

 - This was the last big picture for director Tod Browning.
 After enjoying success with thrillers, horror, and just plain weird movies (especially his team-ups with Lon Chaney), his career hit a high note with Dracula.
 Freaks was his follow up, and his first movie after moving from Universal to MGM.
 After MGM recut it and filmed a different ending to make it less offensive, the movie flopped and flopped hard, being banned in the US, UK, and Australia and disowned by the studio.
 Browning pretty much went to “director jail” with his career limping to an end on cheapies and uncredited work.